 Rooting the Cutting in Water

-Similarly, with this propagation method, you’ll be able to see your String of hearts develop new roots and timely inspect the condition of the roots.
+With this propagation method, your String of hearts will develop new roots.

 Here is the water propagation step-by-step guide.

-- Be sure not to immerse the leaves into the water to avoid bacterial infections.
+- Be sure not to immerse the leaves in the water to avoid bacterial infections.

 - Then, position your String of hearts in a well-lit, warm environment with plenty of indirect sunlight.

 - Change the water every two weeks or when it becomes discolored.